Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

 Stop the current song in the voice channel.
-Hoever, this won't disconnect the bot from it.
+However, this won't disconnect the bot from it.
 For that, use the :ref:`disconnect <audio-command-disconnect>` command.